-A heart murmur is an abnormal heart sound that resembles a whooshing noise when listening with a stethoscope.
-It occurs when there is turbulent blood flow in the heart.
+A heart murmur is an abnormal heart sound that occurs when there is turbulent blood flow in the heart, which resembles a whooshing noise when listening with a stethoscope.
+While it's not a disease in itself, a heart murmur may indicate heart disease or another problem in the body.

 Heart murmurs are typically graded by intensity on a scale of one to six (I-VI).
 Grade I heart murmurs are the mildest and can be difficult to detect.
 These murmurs are quiet and may occur intermittently.
 Grade VI murmurs are the most severe.
 These are very loud when listening with a stethoscope and can usually be felt by placing the hands on the dog's chest.
 The higher the grade of a heart murmur, the greater the blood flow turbulence in the heart.

-A heart murmur may occur for several reasons.
+A heart murmur may occur for several reasons, and it is not always a sign of other diseases.
 Further diagnostics are typically needed in order to look for an actual cause, especially with higher-grade murmurs.

 Heart Structure Abnormalities

 Structural problems like leaky valves or holes in the chamber of the heart can cause improper blood flow.
 This creates turbulence which can be heard as a heart murmur.
 Some structural abnormalities are present at birth while others can develop later in life.
-The following are some of the better-known heart structure abnormalities:
+Common heart structure abnormalities include:

 - Tricuspid valve disease